bjornrobertsson/coder-manipulate-ttl-and-workspaces/PRUNE_WORKSPACES_DOCUMENTATION.md

 3. Check if current time falls within user's quiet hours period
 4. Return matching workspaces with quiet hours metadata

+### **4. Activity & Conflict Detection**
+1. Check workspace activity levels and recent usage
+2. Evaluate user's autostop settings and TTL configuration
+3. Determine if workspace should be stopped immediately or extended
+4. Apply conflict resolution priority (autostop > TTL > activity > quiet hours)

-### **4. Cleanup (Optional)**
+### **5. Cleanup (Optional)**
-1. Filter to only running workspaces
+1. Filter to only running workspaces eligible for stopping
+2. Respect activity detection and user preferences
-2. Stop each workspace using Coder API
+3. Stop each workspace using Coder API with appropriate reasoning
-3. Report success/failure for each operation
+4. Report success/failure for each operation with extension details

 ## 🛡️ **Safety Features**